sourcesoft/dotfiles/README.md

 ### Tools as a developer
-- [Vim](https://github.com/vim/vim) / [ack](http://beyondgrep.com) / [ag](https://github.com/ggreer/the_silver_searcher)- My true friend as I lay my hand and touch those keys.
-This is what every coder should learn and use for faster and better typing and searching.
+- [NeoVim](https://neovim.io) / [ag](https://github.com/ggreer/the_silver_searcher) - IMHO This is what every coder needs to learn and use for faster and better typing and searching.
 - [Atom](https://atom.io) - Github open source editor.
 You can change and customize it the way you prefer just like a browser.
 - [SourceTree](https://www.sourcetreeapp.com) - I can't remember all those weird hard to memorize git commands, so this is my GUI.
 - [HyperTerm](http://hyperterm.org) / [zsh](https://github.com/robbyrussell/oh-my-zsh) / [fuck](https://github.com/nvbn/thefuck) - It's closed by default but I've made a keyboard shortcut for HyperTerm to appear so it's everywhere.